Web Connect removal guide

 Remove malicious add-ons from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "WebConnect" and disable it.

 If you continue to have problems with removal of Web Connect, reset your Internet Explorer settings to default.